 Tip #2: Different Strokes

-“One size fits all” is a phrase that never fits in the kitchen, especially with cutting and slicing various ingredients.
+“One size fits all” is a phrase that never fits in the kitchen.
 Using the right technique for the ingredient can save time and reduce frustration and waste.

 Tip #3: Do It Yourself When You Can